CtrlK

 Discovery

 This description is essentially an invocation instruction with no substantive content.
-It fails on every dimension: it names no concrete actions, includes no natural trigger terms, provides no 'when to use' guidance, and is too generic to be distinguished from other potential performance-related skills.
-It would be nearly useless for skill selection among a set of available skills.
+It fails on every dimension: it names no concrete actions, includes no natural trigger terms, provides no guidance on when to use it, and is too generic to be distinguishable from other skills.
+It is among the weakest possible skill descriptions.

 Suggestions